-I let the water beads grow to their full potential over about 6 hours, then stirred in a few drops of lemon essential oil and eucalyptus essential oil.
-In no time, the kids were breathing clearly and feeling much better.
+I let the water beads grow to their full potential over about 6 hours, then stirred in a tablespoon of olive oil mixed with a drop of lemon essential oil and a drop of eucalyptus essential oil.* In no time, the kids were breathing clearly and feeling much better.
 Plus, they were having lots of fun, of course!

 Have you played with water beads lately?
 What are your favorite things to do with them?

 And is Spring just a distant memory, a foggy hope for you?
 Or are you seeing signs of Spring where you are already?